TLC sold millions of albums and filed for bankruptcy anyway (1995)

 What happened

-On July 3, 1995, TLC — on their way to becoming the best-selling American girl group of all time — filed for Chapter 11 bankruptcy.
-They had just released CrazySexyCool, which would go on to become the only album by a female group to receive diamond certification (10 million+ U.S. sales).
-They had two Grammys and roughly 14 million copies sold, and they were $3.5 million in debt, with each member reportedly earning under $50,000 a year.
+On July 3, 1995, TLC, on their way to becoming the best-selling American girl group of all time, filed for Chapter 11 bankruptcy.
+They had just released CrazySexyCool, which would go on to receive diamond certification (10 million+ U.S. units, certified by the RIAA in 2019), as of 2026, still the only album by a female group to reach it.
+They had two Grammys and millions of records sold, and they were $3.5 million in debt, with each member reportedly earning under $50,000 a year.
+It's worth saying plainly: LaFace had invested real money in producing and promoting those records, the scandal isn't that costs existed, it's that the contract recovered them from the artists' sliver of the revenue.

 How that math is possible